 You can learn more about the course at my Making Sense of Affiliate Marketing Course Review.

-Pros of affiliate marketing:
+Pros and cons of affiliate marketing:

 - Affiliate income can feel passive over time.